-The provider had quality assurance processes to encourage learning and continuous improvement.
+The provider had quality assurance processes to encourage learning and continuous improvement, including audits of patients' dental care records.
 Staff kept records of the results of these audits, the resulting action plans and improvements.

 Effective staffing

 Staff had the skills, knowledge and experience to carry out their roles.